 As is often the case in a small town, Hundred doesn't have a public transportation system that people use for their commute.

-The education level of Hundred citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.96% of adults 25 and older in Hundred have a college degree.
+The percentage of adults in Hundred who are college-educated is close to the national average for all communities of 21.84%: 17.96% of the adults in Hundred have a bachelor's degree or advanced degree.

 The people who call Hundred home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hundred residents report their race to be White.
 Important ancestries of people in Hundred include German, English, Irish, Italian, and Dutch.